Using Golden Percentage in Dentistry for Ideal Tooth Proportions

 Golden Percentage in Dentistry to Evaluate Tooth Proportion

 Numerous studies, concepts, and techniques are applied and described for achieving success in restorative esthetic dentistry.
 Golden percentage is one such concept that has been described many times in the dental literature.
-Conceptually, the ratio has merit in creating proportional design, but in application, it is limited by the natural dissimilarities that exist within patients' teeth alignment and appearance.
+Conceptually, the ratio has merit in creating proportional design, but in application, it is limited by the natural dissimilarities within patients’ teeth alignment and appearance.

 Figure 3: A unilateral golden proportion diagram.